 Gillian Brock is Professor of Philosophy at the University of Auckland in New Zealand.
 She has published widely on issues in political and social philosophy, ethics, and applied ethics.
 Her books include Justice for People on the Move: Migration in Challenging Times (Cambridge University Press, 2020), Global Justice: A Cosmopolitan Account (Oxford University Press, 2009), Global Health Ethics: New Challenges (with Solomon Benatar, Cambridge 2020), Cosmopolitanism versus Non-Cosmopolitanism (Oxford 2013), and Debating Brain Drain (with Michael Blake, Oxford 2015).
-Work in progress includes a book on responsibilities for addressing corruption in a globalized world and another on how global justice theorizing can inform policy recommendations.
 More information about her can be found here.

 Michelle Ciurria is a visiting scholar at the University of Missouri-St. Louis.
 She completed her PhD at York University in Toronto and held postdoctoral fellowships at the University of New South Wales and Washington University in St. Louis.
 She is the author of "An Intersectional Feminist Theory of Moral Responsibility."

 Chris is currently an Associate Lecturer at La Trobe University, where he teaches in Enabling Programs.
 His research focuses on speech act theory and harmful language.
 Chris’s current interest is in online speech, and how this changes the things we can do with words.